programmer-ke/replatform/README.md

   - If the server has an ipv6 address, add AAAA records equivalent to the two above i.e. additional records for `*.example.com` and `example.com` pointing to the ipv6 address

+- We now need a domain name that will be used as an entry for our MX records for each of the domains we're hosting on the server.
+Select one of the domains above as your primary domain, and add an A record (plus AAAA record for ipv6 if you have one) for the subdomain `myplatform` pointing to the server's address.
+So if you selected `xxx.yy` as the primary domain , you'll add an A (and AAAA entry) for subdomain `myplatform.xxx.yy`.
+You can name it something other than `myplatform` as long as you keep it consistent throughout the whole process.

-  - Add an MX record for the root domain `example.com` specifying `mail.example.com` as the mail server.
+- Finally, for each of the domains, add an MX record for its root domain e.g `example.com` pointing to the subdomain `myplatform.xxx.yyy` created in the step above as the mail server. mail server.
 Priority can be set to any number, usually 10 by default.

-- We need to add an entry that will be associated with our reverse DNS record.
-This will also be used as the hostname associated with the server.
-Add an A (and an AAAA for ipv6) record for `myplatform.example.com` under one of the domains you'll be hosting on the server.

 ## Guiding Principles
 - Simplicity is a feature; easy for non-tech persons